 The Motorola Moto G took a lot of people by surprise.
 Motorola wasn't content with the original, so updated with microSD card support and 4G, making for a cracking device.

 The Moto G 4G is a fantastic smartphone and incredible value for money that's difficult to ignore.
 With a price as low as £150, if you're on a budget, this is the handset to choose.
-The Moto G has now been updated, but the newer version is larger and loses some of the charm of the Moto G 4G.
+The Moto G has now been updated with a 2015 model, but the newer version is larger and loses some of the charm of the earlier Moto G 4G in our view.

 Take the price out of the equation and you don't feel let down.
 The design is great, the display is excellent and there's plenty of power too.
 Yes, it will be out-performed by any number of handsets, but those are handsets that will cost you twice, if not three times, as much.

-There isn't a huge amount done to take advantage of the large display - the Samsung Galaxy Note handsets offer more custom features - but the 6 Plus offers a full HD display and plenty of power to take Apple into the realms of the phablet.
+There isn't a huge amount done to take advantage of the large display either - a similar story to the Nexus 6 in that regard; the Samsung Galaxy Note handsets offer more custom features - but the 6 Plus offers a Full HD display and plenty of power to take Apple into the realms of the phablet.

 Buy the iPhone 6 Plus because you want big screen gaming and entertainment, Apple style.